ananthdurai/itdepends/glossary/README.md

 ### What is Modern Data Stack (MDS)
-It's a tough one, but it depends
+It's a tough one, well it depends

 ### What is a metric layer?
 Hmm, It depends